Constructing 3D Rotational Invariance and Equivariance with Symmetric Tensor Networks: Tensor network generators

-Furthermore, if the rank of $T$ is even, then $T$ is linear combination of tensors each of which is the tensor product of $\delta_{ij}$.
-Otherwise, $T$ is linear combination of tensors each of which is the tensor product of $\delta_{ij}$ together with exactly one $\epsilon_{ijk}$. \end{lemma} \begin{proof} Let $T$ be an $SO(3)$-symmetric tensor whose indices take the 3D representation of $SO(3)$, and $\bm x_i$ be variables each in $\mathbb R^3$.
-We can define a $SO(3)$-symmetric polynomial
+Furthermore, if the rank of $T$ is even, then $T$ is a linear combination of tensor networks, each of which is the tensor product of $\delta_{ij}$.
+Otherwise, $T$ is a linear combination of tensor networks, each of which is the tensor product of $\delta_{ij}$ together with exactly one $\epsilon_{ijk}$. \end{lemma} We give the proof in Appendix \ref{sec:proof_3.2}.
+The symmetric tensor $\delta_{ij}$ and $\epsilon_{ijk}$ can be represented by